mbuczko/clj-moderator/README.md

     (defmatcher
        (fn [input]
-          ...process input and return number or a settings... ))
+          ...process input and return number or a set... ))

 ##Examples